YuanyueLiLab/LabWebsite/content/_index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the Li Lab
+      - title: 👋 Welcome to Yuanyue Li Lab
         content: We are a lab focused on metabolomics, AI, and big data.
         align: center
         background: